astrojuanlu/old-blog-juanlu001.github.io/content/articles/2019-03-07_trip-pycon-namibia.rst

    The Sun burns, but the dressmakers need a lightbulb to see what they're doing because everything is covered and a bit dark.
-Their language is called oshihereo, from the "herero" tribe.
+Their language is called Otjiherero, from the "Herero" tribe.

    Right behind me, a man yells: 'You are limited to grow higher because you have no money!'